microsoft/winget-create/README.md

 You can use WingetCreate to update your existing app manifest as part of your CI/CD pipeline.
 For reference, see the final task in this repo's [release Azure pipeline](https://github.com/microsoft/winget-create/blob/main/pipelines/azure-pipelines.release.yml).

-Unfortunately we can't use the appxbundle in a standard Azure Pipeline pool.
+Unfortunately we can't use the msixbundle in a standard Azure Pipeline pool.
 Instead, use the standalone exe, the latest version of which can be found at https://aka.ms/wingetcreate/latest, and the latest preview version can be found at https://aka.ms/wingetcreate/preview.

 Then simply add a new powershell task to download the exe, and run it to update your manifest.
 It's recommended to not hardcode your PAT in your script, but instead use a [secret pipeline variable](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#secret-variables)